-New for the 2017 football season, Bridgewater College is pleased to offer the Mapp Field tailgating area, a spot where tailgaters can gather for a celebratory environment in advance of the game.
-In addition, the College will offer alcohol-free tailgating in the Carter Center parking lot.
-All other lots on campus will be used strictly for parking, with tailgating and picnicking centered only in Mapp Field and the Carter lot.
+Bridgewater College is pleased to once again offer designated areas for tailgating where fans can gather for a celebratory environment in advance of home football games.
+BC offers fans the opportunity to select which specific tailgating spot they want and to register for the entire season, should they wish to attend all five home games.
+All other lots on campus will be used strictly for parking, with tailgating and picnicking only in Mapp Field or other designated tailgating areas.

-These changes help us to create a game-day environment of excitement and celebration, and they also assist the College in better managing tailgating—ensuring the safety and security of our students and fans.
+Tailgating areas create a game-day environment of excitement and celebration and assist the College in better managing the safety and security of our students and fans.

 In accordance with College policy and ABC regulations, tailgating with alcohol is only permitted in College-designated areas and only by persons who are 21 years of age or older.
 Bridgewater College prohibits the consumption or possession of alcoholic beverages by underage persons; nor does it sanction or permit the violation of federal, state, or local laws, or College policy.
 The possession and/or consumption of alcoholic beverages on Bridgewater College campus property is subject to federal and state law and all College policies and regulations.
 All members of the Bridgewater community and campus visitors are expected to obey all laws and regulations.